-In February, the College of William & Mary announced its plans to offer a Massive Open Online Course (MOOC) in collaboration with the Colonial Williamsburg Foundation (CWF).
+In February, William & Mary announced its plans to offer a Massive Open Online Course (MOOC) in collaboration with the Colonial Williamsburg Foundation (CWF).
 This new course will leverage the historical resources of the two institutions to create a learning platform for 21st century students.
 W&M Information Technology is playing an essential role in helping W&M and CWF navigate the process of creating their first MOOC.

 Because MOOC classes exist and are offered online, there is a large technology-based portion of the project.
 IT staff members Gene Roche, Director of University e-Learning Initiatives/Academic Information Services; Rachel Kleinsorge, LMS Applications Specialist; and John Drummond, Academic Engineering Manager/e-Learning Manager, are offering up their specialized knowledge and technology background as members of the MOOC planning committee.
 The three are advising project leaders on the technical aspects of the project.
 It is an important responsibility because although the final product will be a history class, creating a MOOC is ultimately a technology project.

 One of the biggest challenges of the project so far, and surely to be continued, is that a MOOC has never been created before in Williamsburg.
 Drummond described the experience as, “Like we’re going on a trip in a car, and we’re building the road in front of the car so we have something to drive on.”

 Drummond said the work at this stage is not focused on minor details, but instead concerned with large-scale problem solving.
 Much of this is about logistics, or exactly how things will be done.
 Challenges involve everything from timing the filming of the course to securing instructional support for when it goes live.
 Another fundamental step in planning logistics is selecting a platform for the course to exist on, and the committee must consider which platform will best serve the needs of the course in the immediate and extended future.
 IT is guiding the project leaders in selecting the best one for this specific situation.